 A personal injury and accident lawyer explains the concept of “Common Law” as it applies to personal injury lawsuits.

 Our American legal system is built on two “types” or “systems” of law: statutory law, law that is in writing and “on the books” and the “common law” that is based on the past decisions of various courts.
-In today’s post, an accident attorney explains the differences between these types of law and how each may apply in personal injury lawsuits.
+In today’s post, a Houston personal injury attorney explains the differences between these types of law and how each may apply.

 Statutory law refers to law that is 1) enacted by a governing body such as a state legislature or the United States Congress, 2) is written down and usually is a part of a larger body of law or “code,” and 3) is enforceable by the state or its agencies and violators of statutory law may be subject to a punishment ordered by a court.
 In general, statutory law states what you cannot do.
 As an explanation of statutory law, consider the following example.